binunalex/hfconfig/README1.md

 Save this code in the script **first.sage**.
 It can be executed from the command line using the command ```sage /path/to/myscript.sage```.

 The goal is to use the numerical analysis features of Sage that are not implemented in Java.
-You will run a Sage script with the relevant function (Lagrange [interpolation]).
+From a Java module, you will run a Sage script with the relevant function (Lagrange [interpolation]).
+The output of Lagrange interpolation is captured by your Java:

  ```public class ProcessOutputExample {   ``` <br>
  ```   public static void main(String[] arguments) throws IOException,InterruptedException { ``` <br>